MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-quick-create-sharepoint-list.md

 :::image type="content" source="media/service-quick-create-sharepoint-list/sharepoint-quick-publish-button.png" alt-text="Screenshot of Select the Publish to the list button.":::

 Name your report and confirm you’re ready to publish back to the list.
 Once it's published, everyone who has access to the list can open the report, and see all the data in the report.
+Learn more about [list permissions in SharePoint Server](/sharepoint/sites/user-permissions-and-permission-levels#list-permissions).

 The reports you share in this way aren't visible in the Power BI service.
 Instead, to make it easy for other list users to find, these published reports are on the same **Integrate** menu of the list.